-8. AUXILLIARY SCREENING LOG AND SURVEY
+7. AUXILLIARY SCREENING LOG AND SURVEY

-8.1 Screening Log
+7.1 Screening Log

-During the study enrollment period, sites will maintain a de-identified, written screening log of patients with site-determined moderate or severe ischemia who have undergone testing at the site's designated primary stress imaging laboratory.
-Patient characteristics (age [recorded for patients <90 years of age, recorded as 90 if $\geq$ 90 years of age], sex, and, if excluded, reason(s) for exclusion will be recorded).
+During the study enrollment period, sites will maintain a de-identified, written screening log of patients with site-determined moderate or severe ischemia who have undergone testing at the site's designated primary laboratory.
+Patient characteristics (age [recorded for patients <90 years of age, recorded as 90 if $\geq$ 90 years of age], sex, and, if excluded, reason(s) for exclusion will be recorded) and intended management strategy for patients who are eligible but not enrolled, if known.

 The screening log will be sent to the CCC on a regular basis, where it will help identify the major reasons why patients are not enrolled, thus allowing CCC staff to develop corrective action plans for sites that are not meeting target enrollment.
 Depending on the site's enrollment rate over time, the CCC may decide that a given site no longer needs to submit its screening log, although the site should continue to maintain the log through the end of enrollment.
-In the event of poor enrollment, sites may be asked to provide comparable information about patients referred to cath without prior stress imaging.
+In the event of poor enrollment, sites may be asked to provide comparable information about patients referred to cath without prior ischemia testing.

-8.2 Screening Survey
+7.2 Screening Survey

 For brief designated periods, sites will collect de-identified data on all patients with at least moderate ischemia who are screened but not enrolled by the study team.
 The goal of this effort will be to describe the characteristics of patients who are screened but not enrolled and to document the major reasons for exclusion.
-This screening survey will include the site's primary stress imaging laboratory and any other screening and referral sources.
+This screening survey will include the site's primary laboratory and any other screening and referral sources.
 Data will be entered via a web-based EDC system which will not include patient identifiers and will be separate from the main trial EDC system.
 For analysis, we will compare baseline characteristics and treatment plan of patients who were screened and met inclusion criteria but were not randomized with those who were randomized.
 This information will provide insight into any potential bias in trial enrollment.
 Examples of data elements to be collected, when available, include:

-- Age (excluding any age ≥90) - Sex - Race/ethnicity - LVEF - Results of the stress imaging test (ischemia severity and location) - Basic medical history from stress imaging report (if available) - History of ACS within the last 2 months - History of PCI or CABG within the last 12 months - History of stroke within the last 6 months or intracranial hemorrhage at any time - End stage renal disease or eGFR 15-29 mL/min
+- Age (excluding any age ≥90) - Sex - Race/ethnicity - LVEF - Results of the ischemia test (ischemia severity and location, where applicable) - Basic medical history from ischemia test report (if available) - History of ACS within the last 2 months - History of PCI or CABG within the last 12 months - History of stroke within the last 6 months or intracranial hemorrhage at any time - End stage renal disease or eGFR 15-29 mL/min